 This month, I’ve had the pleasure of making a special doll who represents one of my family’s ancestors.
-The “Desire Doll” personifies Desire Howland Gorham, who was born in Plymouth Colony in 1623 to John Howland and Elizabeth Tilley, who both came to America on the Mayflower.The doll will be raffled to raise funds for my sister Anne Mavor‘s ground breaking art project, I Am My White Ancestors: Self-Portraits through Time.
+The “Desire Doll” personifies Desire Howland Gorham, who was born in Plymouth Colony in 1623 to John Howland and Elizabeth Tilley, who both came to America on the Mayflower.The doll was raffled to raise funds for my sister Anne Mavor‘s ground breaking art project, I Am My White Ancestors: Self-Portraits through Time.
 Her project involves much more than a genealogic study with a list of names and dates.
 She is striving to understand our ancestors’ motivations in a historical context.
 I am glad to be a part of Anne’s fundraising efforts and applaud her thought-provoking vision.

 ~ About the Desire Doll ~